Advertisement / Annons:

 Note that I didn't screw out the four bolts that hold the lid, I think it's better to do it now when I have seen how it's constructed inside.
 But only a problem when the roller bearings are stuck on the shaft.

-Now I unscrew the four bolts to the lid and open the worm gear box.
+Now I unscrew the four Allen bolts (5 mm) to the lid and open the worm gear box.
 Follow the Astro Baby instructions from the link in the beginning how to remove the worm gear lid.

 Nothing defect with the gear, happy to see that, if destroyed it's too expensive I think to replace.
 As you see there is some paint on the sliding surfaces, maybe it's better to remove the paint, but how without scratching the surfaces?